Perfect Lemon Ricotta Cheesecake

 • Pour the batter into the prepared pan, lightly tapping it off the counter to remove air bubbles.
 Then, place it on a baking sheet.

-• Bake until the cheesecake feels firm around the edges, though the center will wobble just a bit when shaking the pan.
-A candy thermometer inserted into the center should register 155°F. The cheesecake will bake for about 3 – 3 1/2 hours.
-Once done, cool the cheesecake on a wire rack for at least 1 hour before covering it to refrigerate for at least 12 hours.
+• Bake until the cheesecake feels firm around the edges, though the center will wobble just a bit when the pan is shaken.
+A candy thermometer inserted into the center should register 155°F. The cheesecake will bake for about 3-3 1/2 hours.
+Once done, cool the cheesecake on a wire rack for at least 1 hour, then cover and refrigerate for at least 12 hours.

 • To unmold the cheesecake, run a thin knife around the sides of the pan.
 Place the pan on a wide can to form a stable base, and lift the cheesecake a few inches from the counter.